ibm-cloud-docs/BlockStorage/faqs.md

 To enact this best practice, complete the following steps.
 1. Provision a VLAN in the same data center as the host and the {{site.data.keyword.blockstorageshort}} device.
 For more information, see [Getting started with VLANs](/docs/vlans?topic=vlans-getting-started){: external}.
-1. Provision a secondary private subnet to the new VLAN.
+2. Provision a secondary private subnet to the new VLAN.3
-2. Trunk the new VLAN to the private interface of the host.
+3. Trunk the new VLAN to the private interface of the host.
 For more information, see [How do I trunk my VLANs to my servers](/docs/vlans?topic=vlans-vlans-faqs#trunk-vlans-to-servers){: external}.

    This action momentarily disrupts the network traffic on the host while the VLAN is being trunked to the host.
    {: note}

-3. Create a network interface on the host.
+4. Create a network interface on the host.
-   * In Linux&reg; or Windows, create an 802.11q interface.
+   * In Linux&reg; or Windows&reg;, create an 802.11q interface.
 Choose one of the unused secondary IP addresses from the newly trunked VLAN and assign that IP address, subnet mask, and gateway to the new 802.11q interface that you created.
-  * In VMware, create a VMkernel network interface (vmk) and assign the unused secondary IP address, subnet mask, and gateway from the newly trunked VLAN to the new vmk interface.
+   * In VMware&reg;, create a VMkernel network interface (vmk) and assign the unused secondary IP address, subnet mask, and gateway from the newly trunked VLAN to the new vmk interface.
-4. Add a new persistent static route on the host to the target iSCSI subnet.
+5. Add a new persistent static route on the host to the target iSCSI subnet.
-5. Ensure that the IP for the newly added interface is added to the host authorization list.
+6. Ensure that the IP for the newly added interface is added to the host authorization list.
-6. Perform discovery/target portal login as described in the following topics.
+7. Perform discovery/target portal login as described in the following topics.
    - [Mounting LUNs on Linux&reg;](/docs/BlockStorage?topic=BlockStorage-mountingLinux)
    - [Mounting LUNs on CloudLinux](/docs/BlockStorage?topic=BlockStorage-mountingCloudLinux)
    - [Mapping LUNS on Microsoft&reg; Windows](/docs/BlockStorage?topic=BlockStorage-mountingWindows)